realmaster42/EverybodyEditsProtocol/README.md

 Occurs when a player touches a purple switch.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 `[1] Integer` Switch Id
-> The switch identifier.
+> The switch id.

 `[2] Integer` Enabled
 > Value indicating the state of the switch.